isomerpages/govtech-gobusiness/_safemanagement/1a2-safesectorfnb.md

 To view the FAQs for a safe and controlled restart of the PCM sector, click <a href="https://go.gov.sg/FAQsforRestartofPCMSector" target="_blank">here</a>.

+#### **Property show galleries**

+Developers are to comply to measures stipulated in this document [last updated on 17 Jun 20] under Phase 2.
+You can also refer to the Urban Redevelopment Authority <a href = "https://www.ura.gov.sg/Corporate/Guidelines/Circulars/ja-13" target="_blank">website</a>.

 #### **Religious Organisations**

 Religious organisations are to comply to measures stipulated in this <a href="https://go.gov.sg/mccyroadvisory" target="_blank">document</a> [last updated on 18 Jun 20].
 You can also refer to the MCCY <a href = "https://www.mccy.gov.sg/about-us/news-and-resources/" target="_blank">website</a>.